NOTE: The GRE score requirement for admissions has been waived!

 To apply, complete the online UW Graduate School Application (submitting all required documentation online as well), including the required $85 application fee.
 Application sections are as follows:

 - Select the Graduate Program for which you are applying.
-(NOTE: If you’ll be applying to both M.S. programs, you must select one PRIMARY program on the UW Graduate School Application.
-You will identify the SECONDARY program on the Department’s Supplemental Application.
-See below).
+(NOTE: If you’ll be applying to both M.S. programs, you will fill out completely separate applications).

 - Review the application requirements and deadlines.